Singapore roars to life on National Day, as it celebrates its independence and beyond.

 Since independence, Singapore has celebrated her history, triumph and successes with the National Day Parade, with the first-ever parade held in 1966 at The Padang.

-If you're in the vicinity on a Saturday, be sure to stick around for the chance to witness the fireworks.
+If you're in the vicinity on a Saturday, be sure to stick around for the chance to witness the latter.
 While timings tend to vary, you'll be able to witness this spectacular display from around 8pm.

 While National Day officially falls on the 9th of August, rehearsals for the parade begin three to four months in advance, with preview shows on the two weekends leading to the celebration.